oceanprotocol/contracts/docs/templates/DataTokenTemplate.md

 mint
-It takes the fee as msg.value and mints new DataTokens the minting fee is calculated using ServiceFeeManager it could be called only if the contract is not paused.
 Only the minter address can call it. msg.value should be higher than zero and gt or eq minting fee